 In relation to reference documents, the Practice note states that they "provide background information to assist in understanding the context within which a particular policy or provision has been framed.
-They are not listed in Clause 81.01 or schedule.
+They are not listed in Clause 81.01 (now 72.04) or schedule.
 Different types of document may perform this role.
 They may be wide-ranging in their content and contain information not directly relevant to specific decisions under the planning scheme.
 Reference documents provide background information to assist in understanding the context within which a particular policy or provision has been framed.
-They are not listed in Clause 81.01 or schedule.
+They are not listed in Clause 81.02 (now 72.04) or schedule.
 Different types of document may perform this role.
-They may be wide-ranging in their content and contain information not directly relevant to specific decisions under the planning scheme".
+They are not listed in Clause 81.02 (now 72.04) or schedule.
+Different types of document may perform this role.
+They may be wide-ranging in their content and contain information not directly relevant to specific decisions under the planning scheme.